phpmyadmin/phpmyadmin/doc/config.rst

     If enabled (default), logout deletes cookies for all servers, otherwise only for current one.
 Setting this to false makes it easy to forget to log out from other server, when you are using more of them.

-.. config:option:: $cfg['UseDbSearch']

-    :type: boolean
-    :default: true

-    Define whether the "search string inside database" is enabled or not.

-.. config:option:: $cfg['IgnoreMultiSubmitErrors']

-    :type: boolean
-    :default: false

-    Define whether phpMyAdmin will continue executing a multi-query statement if one of the queries fails.
-Default is to abort execution.

 .. _AllowArbitraryServer:
 .. config:option:: $cfg['AllowArbitraryServer']